eNC Innovates! Fellowship

 How might we encourage social distancing and everyday preventive actions to slow the spread of COVID-19 among 18-21-year-old college students?

 Social distancing, also called “physical distancing,” means keeping a safe space between yourself and other people who are not from your household.
 To practice social or physical distancing, stay at least 6 feet (about 2 arms’ length) from other people who are not from your household in both indoor and outdoor spaces.
-Social distancing should be practiced in combination with other everyday preventive actions to reduce the spread of COVID-19, including wearing masks (Links to an external site.), avoiding touching your face with unwashed hands, and frequently washing your hands with soap and water for at least 20 seconds.
+Social distancing should be practiced in combination with other everyday preventive actions to reduce the spread of COVID-19, including wearing masks, avoiding touching your face with unwashed hands, and frequently washing your hands with soap and water for at least 20 seconds.
 COVID-19 spreads mainly among people who are in close contact (within about 6 feet) for a prolonged period.
 Spread happens when an infected person coughs, sneezes, or talks, and droplets from their mouth or nose are launched into the air and land in the mouths or noses of people nearby.
 The droplets can also be inhaled into the lungs.
 Recent studies indicate that people who are infected but do not have symptoms likely also play a role in the spread of COVID-19.
 Since people can spread the virus before they know they are sick, it is important to stay at least 6 feet away from others when possible, even if you—or they—do not have any symptoms.
 Social distancing is especially important for people who are at higher risk for severe illness from COVID-19.
 How might we encourage social distancing and preventive actions?
 What new policies or procedures are needed?

 How might we encourage more purposeful collaboration in the workplace?